FEATURED CREDIT CARDS

 • Review Timeline: Issuers typically review your payment history every 6 to 12 months.

-• Conditions for Graduation: You generally need to make all your payments on time, keep your credit utilization very low (ideally under 10%), and ensure all your other credit accounts are in good standing.
+• Conditions for Graduation: Make all payments on time, keep credit utilization very low (ideally under 10%), and maintain good standing on other credit accounts.

-• How the Refund Happens: The deposit is typically returned as a statement credit to your new, unsecured account balance or sent as a check in the mail within 30 to 90 days.
+• How the Refund Happens: The deposit is typically returned as a statement credit or sent as a check in the mail within 30 to 90 days.

-• For a detailed look at the steps involved in the process, be sure to read our dedicated guide on How to Graduate from a Secured to an Unsecured Credit Card.
+For a detailed look at the steps involved, read our guide on How to Graduate from a Secured to an Unsecured Credit Card.

 Scenario 2: Closing the Account

-If your specific issuer doesn't offer a graduation path (some smaller credit unions do not) or you have already graduated to a better unsecured card elsewhere, you can close your secured account to get your deposit back.
+If your issuer doesn’t offer a graduation path or you’ve already graduated elsewhere, you can close your secured account to get your deposit back.

 The Closing Process

-• The Risk: Note that closing an account can slightly increase your credit utilization ratio and potentially lower your credit score.
-Only do this if you have other healthy, open credit lines.
+• The Risk: Closing may slightly increase your credit utilization and lower your score.
+Only close if you have other healthy credit lines.

-• How the Refund Happens: Once the final payment clears and the account is officially closed, the refund usually comes as a check in the mail or a direct bank deposit within 30 to 90 days.
+• How the Refund Happens: Refund is typically a check or direct deposit within 30 to 90 days after account closure.

-• Typical Range: Expect 30 to 90 days from the time the account is closed or graduated.
+• Typical Range: 30 to 90 days from account closure or graduation.

-• If There's a Delay: Advise users to contact the issuer's customer service if they haven't received their refund after 90 days.
+• If There's a Delay: Contact issuer customer service if you haven’t received your refund after 90 days.

-The only way you lose your deposit is if you use it to cover a debt you refuse to pay.
-Your deposit covers any unpaid balances, late fees, or other charges.
+The only way you lose your deposit is if it’s used to cover unpaid balances, late fees, or other charges.

-• The only case where you don't get a full refund is if you default on payments and the issuer uses the deposit to cover their losses.
+• You don’t get a full refund if you default on payments and the issuer uses the deposit to cover losses.

 Your security deposit is just collateral for the bank.
-By managing your card responsibly—making all payments on time and keeping your balance low—you ensure the bank has no reason to keep your money.
+By managing your card responsibly—making payments on time and keeping balances low—you ensure the bank has no reason to keep your money.
 Treat the card well, and you'll get your full deposit back when you graduate or close the account.

 Related credit card articles